devplayer0/fyp/report.md

 ### xPack QEMU

 QEMU (the Quick EMUlator) describes itself as "a generic and open source machine emulator and virtualizer" [@qemu].
-It's purpose is generally to emulate full systems, including peripherals such as hard drives and network interfaces.
+Its purpose is generally to emulate full systems, including peripherals such as hard drives and network interfaces.
 Typically, hardware accelerated virtualisation technology is used to achieve near-native performance (e.g. KVM on Linux).
-QEMU also offers the ability to emulate software compiled for other CPU's with user-mode syscall translation.
+QEMU also offers the ability to emulate software compiled for other CPUs with user-mode syscall translation.
-It's very flexible, but is mostly focused on achieving maximum performance, with the website's tagline as
-"QEMU: the FAST! processor emulator" [@qemu].
+It is very flexible, but is mostly focused on achieving maximum performance, with the website's tagline of "QEMU: the FAST! processor emulator" [@qemu].

-The xPack project provides "tools to manage, configure and build complex, package based, multi-target projects" [@xpack]. xPack's primary goal is to provide a dependency management tool for embedded projects (primarily toolchains, with a particular focus on ARM).
+The xPack project provides "tools to manage, configure and build complex, package based, multi-target projects" [@xpack]. xPack's primary goal is to create a dependency management tool for embedded projects (primarily for toolchains, with a particular focus on ARM).

 ![xPack QEMU STM32F4 Discovery board emulation\label{fig:xpack_qemu_gui}](img/xpack_qemu_gui.jpg)